Solution concepts

-1. Expansion of scientific descriptions of the previously unconsidered physical laws of nature in ecological structures and their inclusion in the center of physics.
+1. Comprehensive restructuring and reorientation of the academic natural sciences.
+Inclusion of the previously ignored physical laws of nature in ecological structures as a new center of empirical physics.
 This applies in particular to the natural law of free evolution and the regular degrees of freedom in ecological structures.
-These must be moved to the center of empirical physics as new main fields and treated there with the highest priority.
-The disciplines of biology, including ecology, are less suitable for this.
-They have historically been excluded from physics, widely recognised as the “premier league” of the natural sciences, which is why systematic observation and empirical methodology are insufficiently applied there.
-In addition, parts of biology today are strongly influenced by the agricultural industry.
+These must be moved to the center of academic physics as new main fields and treated there with the highest priority.
+Today’s main topics, such as particle physics, should now be given a lower priority.
+Since they have no existential significance, a large part of their financial resources must be redirected to the newly established center.
+The previous exclusion of living matter from physics (from “physis” = the study of nature) made no logical sense from the outset.
+Today’s disciplines of biology are not sufficiently suitable due to historically developed restrictions.
+Since they were kept out of the “premier league” of empirical natural sciences, no sufficient tradition of empirical methodology and systematic consideration of the big picture of living matter has developed.
+In addition, large parts of academic biology today are strongly influenced by the agricultural industry.

-2. Identification and start of the dismantling of the currently most harmful effects of agricultural methodology as a pattern that runs counter to the physical laws of nature in ecosystems.
-Since sufficient empirical studies are already available on this subject, animal husbandry and the animal husbandry industry can be recognized as by far the greatest harmful factor in agriculture and even in the entire civilizational system.[1][2]
+2. Identification and dismantling of the currently most harmful effects of agricultural methodology as a pattern that runs counter to the physical laws of nature in ecosystems.
+Since sufficient empirical studies are already available on this subject, animal husbandry and the animal husbandry industry can be recognized as by far the greatest harmful factor in agriculture and even in the entire civilizational system.[2]
 Rapid dismantling would not lead to undersupply or nutrient deficiencies, especially in industrialized countries, so this is the logical starting point for an orderly reversal of the evolutionary dead end.
-Steps to systematically defuse the problems surrounding “crop plants” and to stabilize them as humanity’s essential food source must be taken in parallel.
+Extensive steps must be taken in parallel to systematically defuse the problems surrounding “crop plants” and to gradually stabilize them as the essential food source for humanity.

-Re 1: By incorporating the previously ignored physical laws of nature within ecological structures into the center of physics as the “premier league” of the natural sciences, there will be a rapid expansion of these sciences.
-The regular degrees of freedom in ecological structures and the laws of free evolution will thereby broaden and deepen people’s world view.
-Among other things, this will automatically have a significant impact on the priorities set in schools and universities, as well as on people’s individual behavior.
+Re 1: The restructuring and reorientation of academic natural sciences with a new focus on the previously ignored physical laws of nature within ecological structures will bring about a profound change on several levels.
+This applies to the identification of concrete solutions to many problems that have arisen as a result of previous ignorance and extends to the shaping of the general public’s worldview.
+The realization for the first time that the regular degrees of freedom in ecological structures and the laws of free evolution are crucial parts of reality will greatly broaden and deepen people’s worldview.
+This will have a far-reaching impact not only on the priorities set in schools and universities, but also on people’s individual behavior.

-Re 2: A rapid reduction in the production of animal-based foods will immediately result in far-reaching relief for the Earth’s ecosystem.
-In addition to other damage caused by livestock farming, it accounts for the majority of global agricultural land use and the largest share of pesticide use (in feed production).[1][2]
-The collapse of insect populations, for example, which are the largest fraction of the Earth’s animal kingdom, could thus be slowed down or even halted.
-In addition, the reduction of agricultural animal husbandry will reduce the harmful consequences of psychological repression processes, thereby freeing up intellectual and other mental capacities that were previously tied up in this area.
+Re 2: A rapid dismantling of animal food production will immediately bring about far-reaching relief for the Earth’s ecosystem.
+Currently, both the majority of global agricultural land and the largest quantities of pesticides used (feed production) are allocated to animal husbandry.
+[1][2] The collapse of insect populations, for example, which are the largest fraction of the Earth’s animal kingdom, could thus be slowed down or even halted.
+In addition, the reduction of agricultural animal husbandry would reduce the harmful consequences of psychological repression processes, freeing up intellectual and other mental capacities that were previously tied up in this area.

-It would be very important for the process step under point 3 that adults do not try to influence it with their worldview.
-If, for example, attempts were made to overlay the beginning process in new generations with religious or ethical concepts or to influence it with nutritional philosophies such as veganism, this would inevitably distract from the understanding of the physical laws surrounding the regular degrees of freedom in ecological structures and free evolution.
-This statement is not intended as a criticism of any existing world view.
-But only if realistic education about the physical interrelationships of ecological structures is provided without distraction will the new generations automatically develop a fundamentally stable and positive world view.
-Their understanding of many worldly contexts will expand and deepen far beyond that of general adults even during childhood.
-They will then automatically make their own stable and positive decisions, for example with regard to their consumer behavior.
-To achieve this, they do not need to be influenced or even indoctrinated, but simply provided with straightforward, realistic environmental education.
+It would be very important for the process step under point 3 that it is not influenced by adults with their view of the subject matter.
+If, for example, attempts were made to overlay the beginning ecological education process of new generations with religious or ethical concepts or to influence it with dietary philosophies such as veganism, this would inevitably distract from the understanding of the physical laws surrounding the regular degrees of freedom in ecological structures and free evolution.
+The new generations will automatically develop a stable and positive worldview through sober and realistic education about the physical relationships of ecological structures.
+Their understanding of many worldly contexts will expand and deepen far beyond that of unenlightened adults even during childhood.
+They will then automatically make their own stable and positive decisions, for example, with regard to their consumer behavior.
+To do so, they do not need to be influenced or even indoctrinated beyond realistic education.

 [1] https://www.umweltbundesamt.de/sites/default/files/medien/479/publikationen/globale_landflaechen_biomasse_bf_klein.pdf